rsrini7/ChatDBG/README.md

 [Read the paper!](https://raw.githubusercontent.com/plasma-umass/ChatDBG/main/ChatDBG.pdf)

-ChatDBG is an AI-based debugging assistant for C/C++/Python/Rust code that integrates large language models into a standard debugger (`pdb`, `lldb`, `gdb`) to help debug your code.
+ChatDBG is an AI-based debugging assistant for C/C++/Python/Rust/Java code that integrates large language models into standard debuggers (`pdb`, `lldb`, `gdb`, `jdb`) to help debug your code.
 With ChatDBG, you can engage in a dialog with your debugger, asking open-ended questions about your program, like `why is x null?`.
 ChatDBG will _take the wheel_ and steer the debugger to answer your queries.
 ChatDBG can provide error diagnoses and suggest fixes.

 As far as we are aware, ChatDBG is the _first_ debugger to automatically perform root cause analysis and to provide suggested fixes.